Gladiators (franchise): International versions

+A number of versions were cancelled in the pre-production stage: these are France's Gladiateur (Gladiator) in 1993, Spain's Gladiadors in 1994, Poland's Gladiatorzy (Gladius) in 1999, the Italian Gladiatore in 2008, and the Turkish version Gladyiators in 2009.

-Zodiac TV, who worked alongside TV4 and MTV Produktion to produce Gladiatorerna and Gladiatorerne, also started to create series in Russia, Germany and Benelux (Netherlands, Belgium and Luxembourg) but they never materialised.
+Zodiac TV, who worked alongside TV4 and MTV Produktion to produce Gladiatorerna and Gladiatorerne in the early 2000s, also started to create series in Russia, Germany, and Benelux (Netherlands, Belgium and Luxembourg), but they never materialised.